 Although 7200 RPM hard drive are without a doubt faster than 5400 RPM drives, 5400 RPM drives offer an average of 100 MB/s read and writes speeds while 7200 RPM drives deliver an average of 120 MB/s read and writes speeds.
 If you’re trying to decide, consider that both drives are virtually identical with the difference that a 7200 RPM drive is around 20 percent faster than a 5400 RPM drive.

 If you’re really looking for performance, then you should consider the 7200 RPM hard drives.
-However, if you’re simply looking to store files, then you should consider the 5400 RPM drives.
+However, if you’re simply looking to store files (for example, on a NAS or lower power server), then you should consider the 5400 RPM drives.

 Choosing hard drive